-The July Pegasids (JPE) are active from July 4th through August 8th with maximum activity occurring on July 11th.
-The radiant is currently located at 23:06 (347) +10.
-This area of the sky is located in southern Pegasus, 4 degrees southwest of the 2nd magnitude star known as Markab (alpha Pegasi).
-This radiant is best seen near during the last dark hour of the night when the radiant lies highest in the southern sky.
-Rates are expected to be near 1 per hour this week no matter your location.
+The July Pegasids (JPE) are active from July 4th through August 9th with maximum activity occurring on July 10th.
+The radiant is currently located at 23:23 (351) +12.
+This area of the sky is located in southern Pegasus, 4 degrees southeast of the 2nd magnitude star known as Markab (alpha Pegasi).
+This radiant is best seen during the last dark hour of the night when the radiant lies highest in the southern sky.
+Rates are expected to be near than 1 per hour this week no matter your location.
 With an entry velocity of 64 km/sec., the average meteor from this source would be of swift velocity.

 The zeta Cassiopeiids (ZCS) were discovered Przemysław Zoładek and Mariusz Wisniewski during a Polish meteor workshop in 2005 and also by members of the Croatian Meteor Network.

-These meteors are active from July 7-22 with maximum activity occurring on July 16.
-The current position of the radiant is 23:52 (358) +49.
-This position lies on the Cassiopeia/Andromeda border, 2 degrees northeast of the faint star known as psi Andromedae.
-Rates are currently expected to be less than 1 per hour no matter your location.
+These meteors are active from July 7-22 with maximum activity occurring on July 15.
+The current position of the radiant is 00:21 (355) +51.
+This position lies in southwestern Cassiopeia, 6 degrees southwest of the 2nd magnitude star known as alpha Cassiopeiae.
+Rates are currently expected to be near 1 per hour as seen from the northern hemisphere.
 These meteors are best seen near during the last dark hour of the night when the radiant lies highest in the northern sky.
 Observers in the northern hemisphere are better situated to view this activity as the radiant rises much higher in the sky before dawn compared to southern latitudes.
-With an entry velocity of 55 km/sec., the average zeta Cassiopeiid meteor would be of medium-swift velocity.
+With an entry velocity of 57 km/sec., the average zeta Cassiopeiid meteor would be of medium-swift velocity.

-The first eta Eridanids (ERI) of the year may be seen this week from a radiant near 01:12 (018) -23.
-This position lies in southern Cetus, 9 degrees southwest of the 4th magnitude star known as nu Ceti.
-This source is active until September 10th, with maximum activity occurring on August 7th.
+The eta Eridanids (ERI) may be seen this week from a radiant near 01:29 (022) -21.
+This position lies in southern Cetus, 1 degree north of the faint star known as 48 Ceti (see chart).
+This source is active until September 10th, with maximum activity occurring on August 6th.
 Current rates would be less than 1 per hour no matter your location.
-These meteors are best seen during the last dark hour prior to dawn when the radiant lies highest above the southeastern horizon in a dark sky.
+These meteors are best seen during the last dark hour prior to dawn when the radiant lies highest above the eastern horizon in a dark sky.
 It should be noted that this radiant rises during twilight for the northern half of the northern hemisphere.
 Therefore, these meteors are not visible until later in the activity period when nights become longer for the northern hemisphere.
 With an entry velocity of 64 km/sec., the average meteor from this source would be of swift speed.

 The phi Piscids (PPS) have been found to be comprised of two components with separate activity periods.
-Component B is active from July 3-23 with maximum activity occurring on July 12th.
-The radiant currently lies at 01:20 (020) +28.
-This position lies in northeastern Pisces, 5 degrees west of the 3rd magnitude star known as Mothallah (alpha Trianguli).
-Current rates should be near 1 meteor per hour no matter your location.
+The later component is active from July 3-23 with maximum activity occurring on July 11th.
+Current rates are expected to be near 1 meteor per hour just before dawn.
+The position of the radiant lies near 01:36 (024) +29.
+This position lies in western Triangulum, 3 degrees west of the 3rd magnitude star known as Mothallah (alpha Trianguli).
 This area of the sky lies highest in the eastern sky during the last hour prior to dawn.
-The mean velocity of 66km/sec. would produce swift meteors.
+With an entry velocity of 66km/sec., these meteors are swift.